Skip to content

 enabled: false

-Note that in this release, enabling opentelemetry for the kubeworkers service is not a supported configuration.
-It will correctly not be enabled by the recommended global setting, but must not be manually enabled.
+Note that in this release, enabling OpenTelemetry for the kubeworkers service isn't a supported configuration.
+It isn't enabled by the recommended global setting and must not be manually enabled.

 Notebooks configuration